souldzin/exercise-caesar-cipher/README.md

 # exercise-caesar-cipher
-An intentioncally unfinished exercise for implementing caesar cipher
+An intentionally unfinished exercise for implementing caesar cipher

-### instructions
+### Instructions

 - Fork this repository in GitHub
 - Clone your fork locally `git clone <url-to-your-fork>`